Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 As for all of these models, the Lil Timber is non-electric and more cost-effective than a portable electric heater.
 Additionally, the Timber pellet heaters emit fewer fumes than a traditional gas or propane fire.

-This model also comes with a two-year warranty which will save you money if your pellet stove needs repairs.
+This model also comes with a two-year warranty, which will save you money if your pellet stove needs repairs.

 What To Remember When Buying a Non-Electric Pellet Stove

-Since all of these models are non-electric, the energy use cost is the price of the pellets you buy.
+Since all these models are non-electric, the energy use cost is the price of the pellets you buy.
 The initial investment can be pricey depending on the size of the stove, how many pounds of pellets it holds, and the square footage of the area you are heating.

 Unfortunately, there are too many factors to consider to estimate your return on investment in general terms.